NCCCO Code of Ethics

 (ii) Notification/Publication of Sanction.
 Within 30 days from the appeal hearing, the Board of Directors shall notify the complainant and the certificant in writing of its decision.
 The President shall report the name(s) of the sanctioned certificant and the violation of the Code of Ethics.
-Such information shall be posted on the NCCCO website, and any other appropriate locations as reasonably determined by the Board, consistent with NCCCO’s Information Release Policy.
+Such information may be posted on the NCCCO website, and any other appropriate locations as reasonably determined by the Board, consistent with NCCCO’s Information Release Policy.
 Upon request, the Board of Directors shall provide such report to any interested person or public agency deemed necessary to protect the public, consistent with NCCCO’s Information Release Policy.

 i) Close of Case

-Once the final decision has been made, the matter shall be closed and the files shall be retained for a reasonable period of time at NCCCO’s headquarters office.
-Members of the Ethics and Discipline Committee, the Board of Directors, and others in contact with materials related to the investigation, shall return all information received during the investigation to NCCCO headquarters office, where one set of records shall be maintained and the remainder destroyed.
+Once a final decision has been made, the matter shall be closed and the relevant files shall be retained for a reasonable period of time at NCCCO’s headquarters office.
+Members of the Ethics and Discipline Committee, the Board of Directors, and others in contact with materials related to the investigation, shall destroy or return all information received during the investigation to NCCCO headquarters office.

 Click here for a chart of NCCCO’s Decisions/Appeals Process.